 Everyone Agrees With Me

 Recently a woman, I’ll call her Sue, contacted me to share her story of being physically harassed by an office thug.
 The public humiliation included a stinging verbal assault of lies that culminated in: “…and it’s not just me.
 I emailed everyone in the office and they all agree with me!”
 The power of that sentence was not lost on Sue.
 She knew that anything she now said about the incident to any of her co-workers would be perceived as coming from that far from equal framing: “defensive.”
 Continue reading

 I was fascinated by a recent series of articles in the Huffington Post written by Dr. Janice Harper and decided to learn more about her work.
-Her 2010 paper, Just Us Justice, is the culmination of lessons learned from a chilling personal experience with mobbing in the workplace.
+[Harper is the author of MOBBED!
+A SURVIVAL GUIDE TO ADULT BULLYING AND MOBBING ] Her 2010 paper, Just Us Justice, is the culmination of lessons learned from a chilling personal experience with mobbing in the workplace.
 Anyone uncomfortable that she links this phenomena to lessons learned from the Holocaust should read the in-depth article, Trial by FBI Investigation.
 The author details Harper’s horrific descent into what has been called an academic witch hunt.